Stopping New Terminals and Pipelines and Expansions

-However, the Pacific Northwest remains a key target for the oil industry, but the battle is shifting away from major new terminal proposals toward conversions of existing infrastructure into crude export facilities and diversification of refining operations into new products.
+The Pacific Northwest remains a key target for the oil industry, but the threats are shifting away from major new terminal proposals and toward conversions of existing infrastructure into crude export facilities and diversification of refining operations into new products.

 Click on the map to the right to see where the terminals are located across the Pacific Northwest >>